tomasmilkintas/Todo-List-App/README.md

 Register / login / password recovery using Firebase.
 Various features that go beyond add/remove list item.

-Also as a practice for better Front-end architecture using Figma and Storybook to supplement my project.
+Also as a practice for a better Front-end architecture using Figma and Storybook to supplement my project.

 ---